peejaywk/VinylRack/README.md

 * [Stripe](https://stripe.com/gb): an API framework for processing secure payments.

 ### Database
-* [Postgres](https://www.postgresql.org/) - Releational database, hosted and deployed via Heroku.
+* [Postgres](https://www.postgresql.org/) - Relational database, hosted and deployed via Heroku.

 ### Tools
 * [Balsamiq](https://balsamiq.com/): was used to capture the initial wireframe models of the site.